 - Preheat the oven to 350 degrees F. Line a 9X9 baking pan with parchment paper and set aside.

 - In a small bowl, whisk together the flaxseed meal and water.
 Set aside while you prepare the remaining ingredients.

-- In a large mixing bowl, whisk together the flours, quinoa, cacao powder, arrowroot, salt, baking soda and espresso powder.
+- In a large mixing bowl, whisk together the flours, quinoa, cacao powder, arrowroot, salt, baking soda and cinnamon.
 Set bowl aside.

 - In a double boiler, add chocolate chips and coconut oil.
 Heat until chocolate has melted and is smooth.
 Remove from heat and allow to cool for 2 minutes.
 Once cooled, whisk in the avocado, milk, vanilla and flax egg.

 - Add coconut sugar to a high powdered blender and blend on high until powdery.
 Add sugar to the chocolate mixture and stir to combine.

 - Pour chocolate into dry ingredients.
 Stir together until a thick dough forms.
 The dough will be thick, so don't be tempted to add more liquid.

 - Transfer dough to the prepared pan and press into the pan with wet hands.
 Smooth the top as best as you can.
 Press raspberries into top of dough.

 - Bake on the center rack for 22 - 24 minutes.
 Remove and sprinkle with salt.
 Allow to cool for at least 1 hour in the pan before transferring to a wire rack and cooling completely.
 DO NOT slice the brownies before they are totally cooled down or they will be crumbly.

 - Store in an airtight container for up to three days.